daniel-wolfson/Autocad-Net-Plugin-Wpf/README.md

 # Solution Overview

-The main purpose of this solution is to serve as an **AutoCAD plugin with a modern WPF-based user interface**.
+The primary purpose of this solution is to serve as a **Custom AutoCAD plugin with a modern WPF-based user interface**.
 It is a multi-project .NET ecosystem targeting `.NET Framework`, `.NET Core`, and `.NET Standard`.
 The solution includes desktop, web, and library components, integrating a variety of modern technologies.